jameshughes89/cs101/site/assignments/zombies/zombies.rst

     * Do **not** submit the .ipynb file
     * To get the ``asn2.py`` file from Colab, see the example image in Assignment 1

+* A text/word file answering the analysis questions and providing *data* to back up your answers
+    * Include images in your submission

 .. warning::

     Verify that your submission to Moodle worked.
 If you submit incorrectly, you will get a 0.